BLT Egg Salad Jars are fresh, delicious, and satisfying — plus they're packed with protein! Assemble for easy, grab-and-go lunches.

 Classic Egg Salad Made Even Better

 I grew up eating my Mom’s egg salad for lunch at least once a week.
-She’d toast two slices of white bread then schlop a big scoop of cold egg salad in the center, slice it in half, and serve it to my brothers and me for a quick and easy, wallet-friendly lunch.
-I can take myself back to the experience even decades later.
+She’d toast two slices of white bread then schlop a big scoop of cold egg salad in the center, slice it in half, and serve it to my brothers and me for a quick and inexpensive lunch.
 Hot toast.
 Cold egg salad.
 Just the right amount of mayo.
 So satisfying.

-I’m making the classic lunchtime favorite even better by layering it in a mason jar with chopped bacon, juicy tomatoes, and lots of fresh greens and calling it BLT Egg Salad Jars.
+I’m making the lunchtime classic even better by layering it in a mason jar with chopped bacon, juicy tomatoes, and lots of fresh greens and calling it BLT Egg Salad Jars.
 Never has the saying “the whole is greater than the sum of its parts” been more true than when describing this dish.
+While the individual ingredients in BLT Egg Salad Jars are great on their own, they knock it out of the park once combined.

 How to Make This Dish